KingArthur0205/Upchieve/README.md

-# Transcript Annotation Tool
+# EduCoder

-The **UI** is an open-source user interface(UI) designed to facilitate the study of conversation language data in educational settings.
+**EduCoder** is an open-source user interface(UI) designed to facilitate the study of conversation language data in educational settings.
 It provides a practical and efficient interface for essential tasks such as data annotation, cross-annotator comparison, and analysis, tailored to meet the needs of researchers and teachers.
 This toolkit aims to enhance the accessibility and efficiency of educational language data annotation, as well as advance both natural language processing (NLP) and education research.
 By simplifying these key operations, the UI supports the efficient exploration of text data annotation in education.